Format a document for another language in Pages on Mac

 You can create a document that uses the formatting of a different language as long as you have more than one language in you computer’s preferred language list.
-To use another language in your document, you need to add an input source for that language (for example, a second keyboard) in System Preferences.
+To use another language in your document, you need to add an input source for that language (for example, a second keyboard) in System Settings (or System Preferences).

 Set up a keyboard or other input source for another language

 To use another language in your document, first set up an input source (for example, a language-specific keyboard or character palette) for the language.
 When you add a language-specific keyboard to your device, that language is also added to your device’s preferred language list.

 On your Mac, do one of the following:

 macOS Ventura 13 or later: Choose Apple menu > System Settings, then click Keyboard in the sidebar.
 (You may need to scroll down.)
 Go to Text Input on the right, then click Edit.

 macOS 12 or earlier: Choose Apple menu > System Preferences > Keyboard > Input Sources.

 Click at the bottom of the left column, choose the keyboard you want to use, then click Add.